andrewtmarvin/swtor-random-loading-screen/README.md

 # swtor-random-loading-screen

 This is a simple script to randomly change the swtor loading screen each time the game is launched.
-See README for quick setup.

 INSTALLATION